ariard/lightning-rfc/12-offer-encoding.md

       of the payment.

   - if there was no corresponding offer, or the offer did not specify `amount`:
-    - MUST specify `amount` in multiples of the minimum lightning-payable unit (e.g. milli-satoshis for bitcoin) for the first `chains` entry.
+    - MUST specify `amount`.`msat` in multiples of the minimum lightning-payable unit (e.g. milli-satoshis for bitcoin) for the first `chains` entry.
   - otherwise:
     - MUST NOT set `amount`